-They were replaced by signs objecting to how women were portrayed in the calendars, such as one proclaiming: “Women are people not fantasies.”
-Another stated “Should’ve gone with the puppies.”
+They were replaced by signs objecting to how women were portrayed in the calendars, such as one that proclaimed: "Women are people not fantasies."
+Another stated "Should've gone with the puppies."

 The theft happened Saturday at the mall northeast of Atlanta, one of the state's largest.
 Owner Jessica Roy described the suspects as a young couple.
 About a dozen signs were left on the empty racks that held the calendars, she said.

 "They were pre-printed signs (and) all the messages on the signs basically say the same thing that they just didn't agree with basically having the human body as meat on display," Roy told the Atlanta radio station.

 Roy said the theft likely means that she won't be able to give her employees bonuses as the end of the year.

 "They're on consignment, but I'm responsible for them," she said.
 "Not only do I sign a security deposit, which now I'll lose, I'm also responsible for any merchandise that's missing."

 The store owner is offering a reward for the return of the calendars or information leading to an arrest.

 "I'm pretty forgiving. you want to bring them back crumpled and wet and soggy and put them in a box or bag and leave them for me, that's fine," she said.
 "I can write off damaged products; I can't write off missing product."

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.